Benjamin Zander: Classical music with shining eyes

 TED Talks: Ideas Worth Spreading

-Filed under: Tech on Tuesday, March 18th, 2008 by scott | No Comments
+Filed under: Technology on Tuesday, March 18th, 2008 by scott | Comments Off on TED Talks: Ideas Worth Spreading

 I’ve recently become hooked on the TED Talks lecture series, and seeing as how their moniker is “Ideas worth spreading,” I figure it would be prudent for me to do just that by providing a link and personal recommendation to the loyal reader(s) of my blog.